J. Scott Armstrong

-J. Scott Armstrong (born March 26, 1937) is an author, forecasting and marketing expert, and an Emeritus Professor of Marketing at the Wharton School of the University of Pennsylvania.
+John Scott Armstrong (March 26, 1937 – September 28, 2023) was an author, forecasting and marketing expert, and an Emeritus Professor of Marketing at the Wharton School of the University of Pennsylvania.
 Armstrong's research and writing in forecasting promote the ideas that in order to maximize accuracy, forecasting methods should rely on evidence-based methods.

 Education and background

 Armstrong received his B.A. in applied science (1959) and his B.S. in industrial engineering (1960) from Lehigh University.
 In 1965, he received his M.S. in industrial administration from Carnegie-Mellon University.
 He received his Ph.D. in management from the MIT Sloan School of Management in 1968.
 He has taught in Thailand, Switzerland, Sweden, New Zealand, Australia, South Africa, Argentina, Japan, and other countries.

 Forecasting

 Armstrong is the author of Long-Range Forecasting and the editor and co-author of Principles of Forecasting: A Handbook for Researchers and Practitioners.
 He was a founder and editor of the Journal of Forecasting, and a founder of the International Journal of Forecasting, and the International Symposium on Forecasting.

 Armstrong's work in forecasting promotes the ideas that in order to maximize accuracy, forecasting methods should be conservative (i.e., be consistent with cumulative knowledge of the past), and rely on simple evidence-based methods.